 - 2 teaspoons salt

-- 2 cups unsweetened soy or almond milk
+- 2 cups unsweetened soy, almond or coconut milk

 - 2 tablespoons white vinegar